The Precarious Perch of NBA Broadcasters

 "People thought we were being told what to say and what direction to take," says Barrett.
 "I can tell you in my 17 years with the Blazers, I was never coaxed or influenced or threatened to say one thing or another about a certain player."

-One June afternoon in 2016, Mike and Mike met with the heads of marketing and broadcasting.
+One June afternoon in 2016, Mike and Mike met with the heads of marketing and broadcasting, per Barrett.
 The conference took place at the network's facility, away from the team, officially.
 "Broadcasters are always kind of in the demilitarized zone," Barrett says.
 At meeting's end, Barrett and Rice left unemployed.
 (Radio analyst Antonio Harvey was let go as well.)

 The network may have delivered the news, but according to one source close to the situation, it wasn't initially consulted about the decision to let go of Barrett and Rice.
-Officially, the Blazers cited "a new direction" as the reason for change.
+Officially, the Blazers cited "a new creative direction" as the reason for change.

 The team installed Kevin Calabro, who had previously been the Seattle Sonics' play-by-play man for 21 years, as the new voice of the Trail Blazers.